ning/compress/README.md

 ## Requirements

-Version up to 1.0.4 require JDK 6; version 1.1 requires JDK 8.
+Versions up to 1.0.4 require JDK 6; versions from 1.1 on require JDK 8.

 Library has no external dependencies.